VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 Some time ago,
 during implementation of "upload document" feature,
-I was looking for simple tutorial about picking a file on Android.
-But didn't find anything that fits my requirements.
+I was looking for simple tutorial about picking a file on Android, but didn't find anything that fits my requirements.
 I needed:
 1. Simple code examples so that I can quickly implement feature step by step copy pasting code and check if it what I need;
 2. Explanation how it works with links to docs;
 3. Edge cases, or what can easily be missed, but it's important scenario for the user.

 Ok, as nobody has written it yet, I'm going to do it.
-Please enjoy the reading.
+Please enjoy the reading or go strait to the [code of the final solution](#code).

 ### Requirements